A look at the Bible's themes of madness, dysfunction, and reconciliation

-Let us start on a low note:
+LET US start on a low note:

 "All things are wearisome," writes the speaker.
 "What has happened will happen again, and what is done will be done again, and there is nothing new under the sun."

-Speaker, of course, is Jewish for Koheleth, which is Greek for Ecclesiastes.
+Speaker, of course, is Hebrew for Koheleth, which is Greek for Ecclesiastes.
 I am not sure what the proper Biblical word is for clinically depressed: "To what purpose have I been wise," our serotonin-deprived author laments.
 "Alas, wise man and fool die the same death."

 Ecclesiastes is the nearest thing in the Jewish Bible to Buddhist literature, but without the Eightfold Path to Enlightenment.
 Readers are simply advised to place a vague sort of trust in God and to enjoy life to the best of their abilities.
 The Book was written sometime after the sack of Jerusalem by the Babylonians, and there is a lot to be depressed and disillusioned about: